best walks perth - rocky pool walk kalamunda

 Source: @vandermeerkat

-Tucked away in Gosnells, when this little valley isn’t blooming with wildflowers it’s turning up the view dial with lookouts over the City and forests.
+Tucked away in Gosnells, when this little valley isn’t blooming with wildflowers it’s turning up the beauty dial with lookouts over the city and forests.

-There are a few paths you can take for an easier walk to the Sixty Foot Falls Circuit, but doing the loop is the best way to make the most of your visit.
-It’s a perfect choice for those just getting into hiking or wanting to take the family out for a gorgeous autumn day’s walk.
+There are a few paths you can take for an easier walk to the Sixty Foot Falls Circuit, but the loop is the best way to make the most of your visit.
+It’s the perfect choice for those just getting into hiking or wanting to take the family out for a gorgeous autumn walk.

 • Location: Gosnells